TeleAI-mcp/fast-blockchain-dapp-u5vp/README.md

-# fast-blockchain-dapp-u5vp
+# Fast Blockchain Dapp U5Vp

-A repository to test GitHub automation for issue management
+A repository to test GitHub automation for issue management.